Service level agreement

 Response time and resolution time

-If you contact our HelpDesk, Mews will acknowledge the receipt of your request within the specified response time and will resolve the reported incident within the specified resolution time.
+If you contact our HelpDesk, Mews will acknowledge the receipt of your request within the specified response time based on your support package and will resolve the reported incident within the specified resolution time

-By resolving the incidents we understand repairing the root cause of the incident, or implementing workaround or any other method of resolving the request/incident.
+by solving the root cause of the incident, or implementing a workaround or any other method of resolving the request/incident.

 It is difficult to predict the nature of the incident, and therefore it is also difficult to determine how long the resolution time should be in general.
 Nevertheless, it is crucial for us to fix the most severe incidents asap, and therefore we have taken a decision that when a critical request is made, it will be resolved within 6 hours from the time when you notified us of the incident.
 This SLA does not stipulate any specific time limit for resolving high priority requests, however, what we guarantee when it comes to high priority requests is that after reporting high priority incidents Mews will start working on so-called resolution plan which will be shared with you.
 In this plan you will be informed what resolution time is and what steps will be taken by us to resolve the incident.